shopwp/documentation/docs/guides/html-templates.md

 <ProductBuyButton />
 ```

+Notice how they're self closing?
+These "special" HTML tags are actually React JS components.
+When you use them inside your templates, ShopWP will understand what they are and expand them accordingly.

+## Examples

-For example, to create a two column layout with images on the left and product title on the right, you could do something like this:
+Two column layout with images on the left and product info on the right.

 ```js
 <div class='row'>